headforwards-spd/headforwards-website/src/pages/info-pages/this-is-who-we-are.md

       changing client needs.
 For Headforwards, that comes from being Agile in the way they work with clients.
     image: /uploads/delete 3.jpg
-  - isPostit: false
-    isRightImage: false
-    isTwoColumns: true
-    type: image-copy-component
-    title: We believe in creating value
-    text: >-
-      Headforwards believes clients get the greatest business value when Agile development teams are empowered to make their own decisions.

-      Clients look to Headforwards to develop software that creates value.
-In a rapidly changing business environment, what constitutes value might change from one week to the next.
   - imageOne: /uploads/delete 12.jpg
     imageTwo: /uploads/delete 3.jpg
     type: images-component